Invitation to become a Charter Member

 knowledge flows from one person to the next

-One way to overcome this shortfall is to “tap into the flow” and put that knowledge into digital format while it’s being transferred, as illustrated below…
+One way to address this problem is to “tap into the flow” while the knowledge is either being transferred or re-discovered, as illustrated below…

 illustration of knowledge flows mediated by a person, a machine, or both